daulvec/VtMB---Fashionista/README.md

 - fashionista-general -> General discussion about the list or included mods.
 - fashionista-modified -> Support-Channel for non-vanilla Fashionista installs (if you changed files, added or deleted mods in your Fasionista install, ask for support here).
-- wod-support -> Support-Channel for vanilla (unchanged) Fashionista installs.
+- fashionista-support -> Support-Channel for vanilla (unchanged) Fashionista installs.

 [![DiscordButton](img/DiscordButton.png)](https://discord.gg/iAmModlist)